Russell Fork (Gorge)

 - Boulder Garden (IV to IV+).
 A really fun bolder garden with a large hole in the middle and at the bottom, we stayed left the whole way down.
 Really good rapid.

 - El Horrendo (IV+ to V).
 At low flows we entered the main channel boofing through a good size hole and then ferried across from the main hole which we ran far right.
 As flows came up we ran a micro channel into the eddy to then ferry out of and run the far right again.
 Be aware, lots of the water flushes into undercuts on the right.
 They all flush through, though we had a swim due to extended submerged time.
 A good line is to boof it and point right so you eddy out in front of them and can then ferry away from them.
+There is also another common line (race line) which is down the left.
+A lot less fun, but faster.

 - Ledge (IV).
 I don’t think this one has a name, but it was so sick.
 A drop into a 90 degree turn with a huge cushion to climb before boofing a sizeable hole.
 So fun!